 - Minoxidil: Studies show that 2% topical minoxidil can stimulate hair regrowth (8).

 - Spironolactone: Spironolactone therapy also encourages hair regrowth (9).
 It slows down androgens (testosterone) to promote hair growth.
+Keep in mind that it should be taken only with your doctor’s consent.

 Hair loss during and after extreme weight loss is caused by stress and nutritional deficiencies.
 It is temporary and can be reversed by healthy lifestyle modifications.
 However, extreme and continuous hair loss needs medical attention.
 Avoid self-medication or starting fad diets in such cases.
 Consult a doctor and follow the prescribed medications and diet chart to prevent hair loss.